-45. An Individual's conviction for a Criminal Code offense, as determined by the Organization, will result in the immediate suspension of the Individual.
-The Organization will choose to either wait until the expiration of the individual's affiliation with the Organization, which will not be renewed, or will initiate a complaint process per this Code with either itself (or an Individual) acting as the Complainant.
+- 46. An Individual's conviction for a Criminal Code offense, as determined by Ontario Soccer or the applicable Affiliate Organization, will be deemed an infraction under this Code and may result in expulsion from Ontario Soccer and its Affiliate Organizations.
 Criminal Code offences may include, but are not limited to:

 - a) Any child pornography offences

 - b) Any sexual offences

 - c) Any offence of physical violence

 - d) Any offence of assault

 - e) Any offence involving trafficking of illegal drugs